Business Procurement Definition

 Issues, Trends & the Problem of Procurement Fraud

-Procurement is the sourcing and purchasing of goods and services for business use.
+Procurement is the sourcing and purchasing of goods and services for business use from an external source.

 Individual businesses set procurement policies that govern their choice of suppliers, products and the methods and procedures that are going to be used to communicate with their suppliers.
 For example, businesses often have set procedures for calling for and evaluating proposals.

-One of the most recent examples of trends in procurement is green procurement (also known as eco-procurement or sustainable purchasing).
-An increasing number of businesses are creating procurement policies that emphasize sourcing and purchasing goods and services that are less environmentally damaging than comparable alternatives.
+For instance, an increasing number of businesses are practicing green procurement (also known as eco-procurement or sustainable purchasing), creating policies that emphasize sourcing and purchasing goods and services that are less environmentally damaging than comparable alternatives.

 Green procurement policies include sourcing goods or services that have a lesser impact on the environment by:

 - Not containing toxic substances or emitting pollution

 A business may choose to purchase a product from a supplier because it has less packaging than a comparable product, for instance, or choose a product because it contains recycled material while another doesn't.

 Public Works and Procurement Canada has information on green procurement to help businesses identify available green products and services or define a business's requirements in terms of environmental considerations.

 Ethical sourcing is a similar trend in procurement that has gained much attention in recent years as more products are produced or manufactured in third world countries that do not necessarily enforce ethical labor standards.
 Exposed by activists, abusive labor practices in the garment industry in countries such as Bangladesh, Indonesia, China, and Vietnam have been very damaging to the image of corporations such as Nike and Walmart.